ShammiL/docs-mi/en/docs/learn/examples/jms-examples/guaranteed-delivery-with-failover.md

 forwarding processor.
-The only difference is that the scheduled message forwarding processor forwards messages to a defined endpoint, whereas the scheduled failover message forwarding processor forwards messages to the original message store that the message was supposed to be temporarily stored.
+The only difference is that the scheduled message forwarding processor forwards messages to a defined endpoint, whereas the scheduled failover message forwarding processor forwards messages to the original message store where the message was supposed to be temporarily stored.

 ## Synapse Configurations